We will be learning about VR, both through studying published experiences as well as through creating new ones.

 - You’ll learn the basics of interaction design, some programming concepts, and have a project to show off at the end

-- The program is roughly divided into three phases: VR Discovery, VR Creation, and VR Projects
+- The program is roughly divided into three categories: VR Discovery, VR Creation, and VR Projects

 - What is VR and what types of experiences is it good for?